Frequently Asked Questions (FAQs)

 Faculty also advise students on the job-finding process, on an individual basis and in a number of classes, making suggestions like how to prepare for a job interview or putting together a portfolio.
 Exercises in many journalism classes, specifically the Internship class, produce appropriate portfolio materials.

-Where is the GPA requirement to major in journalism?
+What is the GPA requirement to major in journalism?

 My university cumulative GPA is below 2.5.
 Can I still sign up for journalism courses?